aejensen/computing-biostat-ucph/README.md

 ### Network drives

-When you log on to the servers you be at your home directory `~`.
+When you log on to the servers you'll be at your home directory `~`.
 From there you have access to

 * `~/ucph/hdir`: your personal (SMB) drive (previously P-drive).
 This is accessible across all platforms (Windows, macOS, linux).
 * `~/ucph/ndir`: common (SMB) drives shared across the section (SUN-IFSV-BioStat) and the department (SUN-IFSV-ALLE) - previously O/Q-drives - and also access to the webhost at biostat.ku.dk.